CIJoshTC/Enhanced-Profile/README.md

 A React Portfolio that has multiple of my previous projects displayed, an about me section and a contacts section.

 ## Usage
-A profile that allows employerss and fellow collaboratrs to connecti and share information.
+A profile that allows employers and fellow collaboratrs to connecti and share information.

 ## Technologies
 - React